 a) Broad sets of applicability.

-According to ABI market forecast*1 the number of Indoor Location installations is expected to rise from 10B in 2014 to 80B by 2018, this increase will be required to support the expansion of various market segments of accurate positioning:
+According to an ABI market forecast1 the number of Indoor Location installations is expected to rise from $10B in 2014 to $80B by 2018; this increase will be associated with the expansion of various market segments for accurate positioning:

-Indoor location revenues for in-store analytics from tens of millions USD on 2014 to more than 1.8B USD by 2018
+Indoor location revenues for in-store analytics expected to rise from tens of millions of dollars in 2014 to more than $1.8B by 2018.

-Hyperlocal coupons and offers and scans expected to rise from tens of millions USD on 2014 to almost 1.5B USD by 2018.
+Hyperlocal customer incentive programs expected to increase from tens of millions of dollars in 2014 to almost $1.5B by 2018, indirectly driving product revenue.

-Mobile search market expected to rise a few millions in 2014 to roughly 1B USD in 2018.
+Mobile search market expected to rise from a few million of dollars in 2014 to roughly $1B in 2018.

+(All dollars are USD)

-According to another market forecast*2 within the mobile device segment the year over year market till 2018 for 802.11 based positioning technology is expected to grow by roughly 15% for AP to STA usages with peer to peer usages to grow by 50% year over year for the same period.
+According to another market forecast2 the year over year market up to 2018 for 802.11 based positioning technology within the mobile device segment is expected to grow by roughly 15% for AP to STA usages, and with peer to peer usages to grow by 50% year over year for the same period.

-The enhancements of the proposed amendment are set to fortify and better place 802.11 based technology to be able to support this.
+The enhancements of the proposed amendment are set to fortify and better position 802.11 based technology to support this.

 b) Multiple vendors and numerous users.

 A wide variety of vendors currently build numerous products for the Wireless Local Area Network (WLAN) marketplace.
-According to ABI research the market size for indoor location is expected to increase by a factor of ten compared to 2013 while the number of devices to increase by a factor of 8.
-According to ABI Research*4 many of the current players of indoor location market are also vendors of WLAN segement and thus it’s anticipated that a substantial proportion of those vendors, and others, will participate in the standards development process and subsequent commercialization activities.
+According to ABI research the market size for indoor location is expected to increase by a factor of ten compared to 2013 while the number of devices is expected to rise by a factor of eight3.
+According to the same report, many of the current players in the indoor location market are also vendors in the WLAN segement and thus it is anticipated that a substantial proportion of those vendors, and others, will participate in the standards development process and subsequent commercialization activities for WLAN indoor location.

 1.2.2 Compatibility